sivsnkr/Codes/README.md

 # Codes

-* My Home place for everything related compeetetive programming
+* My Home place for everything related to compeetetive programming